-One of the nicest gifts we can give someone—especially someone who already has everything—is to really see them.
-While everyone else at the party is preoccupied with “What do you do for a living?”, you can skew your conversations toward the things genuine people really care about — their interests, kids, pets, TV, and pop culture.
+One of the nicest gifts we can give someone, is to really see them.
+While everyone else at the party is preoccupied with “What do you do for a living?”.
+You can skew your conversations towards things genuine people really care about — their interests, kids, pets, TV and pop culture.
 Try to find things you have in common.
 Look to learn.

 Practice by striking up a conversation with everyone you interact with.
-One of the most enigmatic people I ever met would, whenever he walked into a room (or elevator, or store), ask with undeniable magnanimity, “How’s it going?”
+One of the most enigmatic people I know, would ask with undeniable magnanimity, “How’s it going?” whenever he walked into a room (or elevator, or store).

 Appreciate the little things

 Pay attention to your surroundings and start appreciating the little things.
-The act of appreciation gets you out of your overthinking, overly critical mind to busy yourself with being…just being here.
-When you’re in an appreciative headspace, you are more likely to have something positive on your mind and more aware of others.
+The act of appreciation gets you out of your overthinking and being overly critical, to focus on just being here.
+If you’re in a moment of overwhelmed stress or negativity, take the time to sit and list the things around you that you’re greateful for.
+When you’re in an appreciative headspace, you are more likely to have something positive on your mind and be more aware of others.

 Check-in with yourself every 2 hours

-You’re human, with feelings… and yes, insecurities…own them.
-By acknowledging your insecurities you make them less frightening and easier to work on.
+You’re human, with feelings and insecurities.
+Own them.
+By acknowledging your insecurities, you make them less frightening and easier to work on.

-Practice by checking in with yourself often to see how you’re feeling.
-This will help you more quickly identify when your mood switch and what you need to address.
+Practice by checking in with yourself often, to see how you’re feeling.
+This will help you more quickly identify when your mood switches and what you need to address it.

 Read more than you watch TV

 Practice by committing to reading a book a month.
-Mainly read books you’re really interested in… there are too many books out there to force yourself to read any one book for the sake of whatever.
-But you also want to read some bestsellers… they’re bestsellers for a reason and give you that to potentially discuss with others.
+Mainly read books you’re really interested in, there are too many books out there to force yourself to read any one book for whatever reason.
+But you also want to read some bestsellers – they’re bestsellers for a reason and give you more to potentially discuss with others.
 Don’t lie if you didn’t read the whole thing.
 Share what you liked and what turned you off.
-That in and of itself can be the conversation starter.
-You give the other person the opportunity to share something you missed.
+That itself can be the conversation starter.
+You give the other person the opportunity to share something you’ve missed.

 Put only “must-dos” on your to-do list